Envision Glasses: Alice’s Top Features

 You can also purchase additional frames (Fashionable Lux Frames or Smith Optics Frames).
 The Fashionable Lux Frames come with clear lenses, and the Smith Optics come with zero-power lenses.
 You can replace the pre-installed lenses on both sets of frames with custom prescription lenses if necessary.

-When you first purchase the glasses, the titanium frames will be attached to the glasses body by default (this has not always been the case: previously, the body and the frames came in two separate boxes and you had to attach the frames to the body yourself).
+When you first purchase the glasses, the titanium frames will be attached to the glasses body by default.
+This hasn’t always been the case.
+Previously, the body and the frames came in two separate boxes and you had to attach the frames to the body yourself.

-The titanium feels very delicate, but it is very robust, and the glasses are comfortable to wear; they do not feel heavy when wearing and despite overheating a little when in use, this again isn’t too uncomfortable.
+The titanium feels very delicate, but it is very robust, and the glasses are comfortable to wear.
+They don’t feel heavy when wearing them, and despite overheating a little when in use, this again isn’t too uncomfortable.

 How do you set up the Envision Glasses?